 - There’s Something About Mary (1998)

 I remember winning this ticket from NW – they’d been having a weekly competition where you ring up and enter and you’d earn points or something.
-Each week they gave away a ticket – I missed out on seeing Can’t Hardly Wait but still remember the 1900 number I memorized from the magazine rack in Bi-Lo so I wouldn’t have to buy it – and this week I won.
+Each week they gave away a ticket – I missed out on seeing Can’t Hardly Wait but still remember the 1900 number (1900 937 038) I memorized from the magazine rack in Bi-Lo so I wouldn’t have to buy it – and this week I won.
 I’d had no expectations about it.
-I remember turning to Dad in the hair gel scene.
-To this day, I’ve never seen him laugh so hard in my life.
+I’ve never seen Dad laugh so hard in my life as he did in the hair gel scene.
 That’s what I remember about There’s Something About Mary.

 - H20: Halloween (1998)